 - How can I use my expertise and knowledge to help them?

-Still stumped?
-Head to the source!
-Read through your (and other people’s) blog and Instagram comments.
-Conduct a reader survey with Survey Monkey or Zoho or a poll on Twitter or Facebook.
-Another great place are Facebook groups.
+Another great place is Facebook groups.
 People are always asking questions about what they’re struggling with the most, so it’s a gold mine.
 A good hack for finding what you want is to utilize the search function for topics you’re researching.

 4. Gain your readers’ trust